It's less than a year until the 2025 Women’s Rugby World Cup.

 Bristol will share the quarter-finals with Exeter and stage both semis, with the Allianz Stadium (formerly Twickenham Stadium) used only on the final day.
 York Community Stadium, one of the smaller venues selected, will have a test run when they stage the England v Italy Women’s Six Nations match in March.

-More than 400,000 tickets are available.
+More than 400,000 Women’s World Cup 2025 tickets will be available.
 They range from £5 to £95, with 60% of them priced under £25.
 A family of four can attend the opening match in Sunderland for as little as £30.

 Perhaps learning from the vacant stadiums seen at the last Women’s World Cup in New Zealand, the organisers hope to fill seats and create cracking atmospheres – one of their taglines is ‘ignite the nation’.
 “Our ambition is to deliver a generational moment.
 We want to set new standards on and off the pitch,” says RWC 2025 managing director Sarah Massey.